Not all Coffee is Created Equal

 And that brings me to my point - Not all coffee is created equal.
 There’s a vast difference between the taste and quality of micro roasted coffee versus mass-produced coffee.
 Similarly, micro brewed beer has gained popularity for its unique taste and quality compared to mass-produced beer.

 When roasting coffee in smaller batches, it allows us to have more control over the process.
 We’re able to fine tune the profile of the coffee until we find a perfect allocation of heat over time that brings forth the natural flavors of the bean.
-Our coffee profiling will even change as the seasons do!
-As the beans age, and the crops change, our roast profile must do the same.
-This is something mass production just simply cannot keep up with.
-You’ll often find large brands roasting their beans darker to cover up imperfections in the variety of these distinctions.
+You’ll often find large brands roasting their beans darker to cover up imperfections in a variety of these distinctions.

 We want you to taste our coffee blindfolded and know exactly where it comes from.